BaiqingL/Language-Model-Benchmarks/README.md

 # Files & Directories
 Report.pdf - contains our report on the project

-data - contains the data we used to train and test our models (it contains a separate README)
+data - contains the data we used to train and test our models as described below:

-BERT - contains the code used to fine-tune BERT

-multiBERT - contains the code used to fine-tune multiBERT

-Roberta - contains the code used to fine-tune Roberta

-XLM-Roberta - contains the code used to fine-tune XLM-Roberta

-T5 - contains the code used to fine-tune T5
+- The training and validation data is the text files containing "train" and "dev" in their names respectively inside /data/2017_English_final/GOLD/Subtask_A/

+- The translated test data is /data/2017_Arabic_train_final/GOLD/SemEval2017-task4-train.subtask-A.english.txt

+- The test data is all the files containing "arabic" and "subtask-A" in /data/2017_Arabic_train_final/GOLD

-MT5 - contains the code used to fine-tune MT5 (MT5.ipynb) and a similar approach to compare with (mt5_soft_prompt_tuning.ipynb)
+BERT, multiBERT, Roberta, XLM-Roberta, T5, and MT5 - are all directories which contain the code used to fine-tune and evaluate their respective models.

+Note: MT5 contains a notebook called MT5-36_acc.ipynb which contains a version fine-tuned with a lower learning rate as reported, but the model we used for comparison is MT5.ipynb